Top

-New Haven and Upper Fairfield County Divorce Lawyer
+New Haven County Divorce Lawyer

-When people going through a divorce come to our office, they are often in personal pain.
+When people going through a divorce come to our law office, they are often in personal pain.
 It’s the kind of pain that can make dealing with complex legal questions even more difficult.
 They need to know that they have a New Haven and upper Fairfield County divorce lawyer that combines a sharp grasp of the law with an iron will when it comes to client advocacy.
 Here at Hirsch Legal, LLC, we pride ourselves on delivering exactly that kind of strong, empowering leadership.

-We cover all of New Haven and upper Fairfield County divorce and family law matters, including cases from the town of Trumbull, Monroe, Milford, and Oxford.
+Our divorce lawyers in Connecticut cover all of New Haven and upper Fairfield County divorce and family law matters, including cases from the town of Trumbull, Monroe, Milford, and Oxford, CT.
 Clients come to us because they need someone who will listen to them, advocate for their concerns in court and during settlement negotiations, and are prepared to fight to get a fair and equitable outcome.
-Call the office at (203) 769-7388 or fill out our online contact form to set up a consultation.

 Issues in a Connecticut Divorce Settlement